+- > Volunteers walking or cycling around

 - > Carry in bottles, containers, buckets

-- Use volunteers

 - Cars, bikes, scooters, motorbikes

-- > Wheelbarrows, buggies, strollers, wheelie bins
+- > Supermarket trolleys, wheelbarrows, buggies, strollers, wheelie bins

+- >

 Food

 People in our community have enough food to sustain them.

 - Encourage people to share food with those who don't have access to it. - Organise a way to feed large groups of people who are displaced or do not have food of their own. - > Coordinate food supplies in the community.